weizlini/SrutiBox/README.md

 ##wordpress plugin

 the wp_plugin folder contains the folder sruti-box which you need only copy into your worpress plugin folder.
-While this folder is automatically created with a `grunt build` or `grunt dev` command, i chose to commit it with the wp_plugin folder as part of the repo, so that it would be easy for non developers to download and use it
+While this folder is automatically created with a `grunt build` or `grunt dev` command, i chose to commit it with the wp_plugin folder as part of the repo, so that it would be easy for non developers to download and use it.

+### using the plugin

+simple activate the plugin, and then add the 'sruti-box' widget to your sidebar or wherever you want in your wordpress site